jalada/shaed/_includes/getting_started.markdown

     Git remote heroku added
     $

 Add a MongoHQ addon.
-This is the free tier so it won't cost you any money.
+This is the sandbox tier so it won't cost you any money.
 Note down the `MONGOHQ_URL` environment variable because you will need to add it to the router app later.

-    $ heroku addons:add mongohq:free
+    $ heroku addons:add mongohq:sandbox
-    ----> Adding mongohq:free to my-shaed-admin... done, v2 (free)
+    ----> Adding mongohq:sandbox to my-shaed-admin... done, v2 (free)
     $ heroku config
-    MONGOHQ_URL => mongodb://heroku:aecaf9edf9eac9@staff.mongohq.com:10066/app1231512
+    MONGOHQ_URL => mongodb://heroku:aecaf9edf9eac9@linus.mongohq.com:10066/app1231512
     $

 Now push the app to Heroku to deploy it: